micro-os-plus/diag-trace-xpack/README.md

 ## The µOS++ trace::printf() tracing infrastructure

-This library provides support for a separate tracing channel, different from the standard output or error streams.
+This project provides support for a separate tracing channel, different from the standard output or error streams.
 The API is similar to the standard functions:

 ### C++ API